unchartedsoftware/grafer/README.md

 ### Publishing Instructions

-1. `yarn run prepack` to run build and validation scripts
+1. Remove all uncommitted changes from the `src` directory
 2. `npm version <new_version_num>` to update the version number
+3. `yarn run prepack` to run build and validation scripts
-3. `npm publish` to publish to NPM
+4. `npm publish` to publish to NPM